Top 15 UK Law School

 You will be required to supply the following documentation with your application as proof you meet the entry requirements of this degree programme.
 If you have not yet completed your current programme of study, then you can still apply and you can provide your Degree Certificate at a later date.

-Eligible self-funded postgraduate taught (PGT) students will receive the Aberdeen Global Scholarship.
-Explore our Global Scholarships, including eligibility details, on our dedicated page.
+Eligible self-funded Postgraduate Taught (PGT) students will receive the Aberdeen Global Scholarship.
+Eligibility details and further information are available on our dedicated page.

-Aberdeen Global ScholarshipsBy studying Criminal Justice and Human Rights at Aberdeen, you will gain a unique insight into the two disciplines from an international perspective.
+Aberdeen Global ScholarshipBy studying Criminal Justice and Human Rights at Aberdeen, you will gain a unique insight into the two disciplines from an international perspective.
 You will benefit from having a competitive advantage in the job market, particularly in careers related to foreign and security policies and international organisations.
 The programme will also provide a solid grounding for an academic career and help you prepare for a PhD.

 You will be taught by and have access to a number of experts, many of whom are internationally renowned within their respective fields.
-These will include members of the Centre for Constitutional and Public International Law and Centre for Scots Law
+These will include members of the Centre for Scots Law

 You will be taught by a range of experts including professors, lecturers, teaching fellows and postgraduate tutors.
 However, these may be subject to change - see our Student Terms and Conditions page.